Matt-Pisini/EE597_Project2/README.md

 RUNNING SIMULATION:
 - There are 3 main ways to run the program:
+- NOTE: multiple_run.sh and run.sh may take a while to finish runing depend on the number of trials that are ran and the number of nodes or data rate you are varying.
+You can edit line 35 in run.sh to change how you would like to increment the number of nodes and the range of how many nodes you wish to test.
+The default setting currently is to go from 2 to 4 and increment by 1.
+You may also edit the data rate by editing line 41 in run.sh and the default for this is also the same.
+We set the default low so computation time is not long for user testing the code.
+Even with these low settings it may take a few minutes.
     1. Call multiple_run.sh and the result will be several output files for different trials.
         - e.g. 'bash multiple_run.sh'
         - NOTE: Values in output files are printed in the following format: